 Maybe a promising relationship came to a dead halt because you and your partner couldn’t meet in person.
 Perhaps you needed to move back in with family, far from your usual dating scene.
 Or maybe you’ve been craving a hookup but haven’t been able to find anyone who’s DTF.
 No matter how your dating journey has been affected, there’s one thing we can all agree upon: the dating world is completely different than ever before.

-But that’s no reason to shut yourself off from the world.
-Here are 10 tips for approaching relationships, starting online conversations, and generally staying afloat--and amorous--in the COVID-19 era.
+But that’s no reason to shut yourself off from the world or the best dating sites.
+Here are nine tips for approaching relationships, starting online conversations, and generally staying afloat in our new technological era.

 1. Give Video Dating a Try

-People are relying on video chatting apps like Zoom and FaceTime for digital happy hours and first dates.
-They’re also having virtual dinner and movie dates, where they each cook and eat their own meals or watch the same movie at the same time, while physically apart yet still together.
+People rely on video chatting apps like Zoom and FaceTime for digital happy hours and first dates.
+Couples also have virtual dinner and movie dates or virtual museum tours while physically apart yet still together.

 2. Don’t Write Off Digital Hookups

-Yep, you guessed it – hookup habits are changing, too.
-Many singles are resorting to sexting and having FaceTime sex to cater to their sexual needs until they’re able to safely hook up in person again.
+Yep, you guessed it – hookup habits have changed, too.
+Many singles are resorting to sexting and having FaceTime sex to cater to their sexual needs instead of making the effort to hook up in real life.

 3. Find New Ways to Flirt

-Without social distancing impeding on our ability to hang out in real life, singles are basically being forced to slow things down.
-Folks are now messaging matches for longer periods of time and progressing at a different pace than they’re used to.
-Make the most of the opportunity to connect in a different, more verbal way.
+Without social distancing impeding our ability to hang out in real life, singles are basically being forced to slow things down.
+Folks are now messaging matches for longer periods and progressing at a different pace than they’re used to.
+Make the most of the opportunity to connect differently, more verbally.
 Work on your witticisms, tap into your sense of humor, or explore dirty talk until it’s safe to meet in person again.
-You never know--you may just discover some hidden talents.
+You never know; you may discover some hidden talents.

 4. Take Advantage of Budding Technology

 Life has changed drastically, and online dating companies are adapting accordingly.
-The best online dating apps and sites have added new features and are offering helpful services that enable users to find whoever and whatever they’re looking for from the comfort of their own home.
-Bumble’s video chatting and audio call features are thriving more than ever before.
-Plenty of Fish launched a livestream feature where users can host their own interactive video hangout with viewers.
-These can help you feel more connected.
-And they’ll probably continue even after the pandemic--so you may as well get used to them now.
+Some online dating apps and sites have added new features that enable users to find whomever and whatever they’re looking for from the comfort of their homes.
+For example, Plenty of Fish launched a live stream feature where users can host interactive video hangouts with viewers.
+These features can help you feel more connected.

 5. Expand your horizons

-Since meeting someone who lives across town is as out of the question these days as meeting someone in another time zone, now may be a good time to explore matches who live in other locations.
-Tinder unlocked their Passport feature to all users, granting everyone access to singles in other parts of the world.
-On other sites, you can simply adjust your search radius to see matches from farther away.
-We’re not saying you should lead people on--be transparent about where you live and why you’re reaching out.
-But you never know--you may just connect with someone who you otherwise never would’ve met.
+Since meeting someone who lives across town is as out of the question these days as meeting someone in another time zone, now may be an excellent time to explore matches who live in other locations.
+Tinder has a Passport feature, granting everyone access to singles in other parts of the world.
+On other sites, you can adjust your search radius to see matches farther away.
+We’re not saying you should lead people on--be transparent about where you live and why you’re reaching out. /you may connect with someone you would never have met.

 6. Don’t dwell on the negatives

-It may be tempting to rant about your current struggles, but this will likely turn people off.
-We could all use a little more positivity, so try not to focus on stressful, upsetting, or negative topics when messaging online matches.
-Of course there’s a thin line between complaining and commiserating, and it’s fine to discuss the difficulties of the current moment.
+It may be tempting to rant about your struggles, but this will likely turn people off.
+We could all use more positivity, so try not to focus on stressful, upsetting, or negative topics when messaging online matches.
+Of course, there’s a thin line between complaining and commiserating, and it’s fine to discuss the difficulties of the current moment.
 But there are a million other pleasant things to talk about as well.
-Be positive, and chat about how you’re making use of this extra downtime or literally anything else you’d normally talk about with someone you just met.
+Be positive, and chat about how you’re using this extra downtime or anything else you’d usually talk about with someone you just met.

 7. Be kind

-Everyone is currently going through a rough time with work, family matters, or their mental or physical health.
-That’s why most people are kicking off conversations with online matches by asking “hey, how are you holding up during this crazy time?”
-You should always be considerate, of course, but especially these days, showing your caring, more emotional side will go a long way when connecting with anyone – in the digital world and in real life.
+Everyone is currently going through a rough time with work, family matters, or their physical or mental health.
+That’s why most people are kicking off conversations with online matches by asking, “Hey, how are you holding up during this crazy time?”
+You should always be considerate, of course, but especially these days, showing your caring, more emotional side will go a long way when connecting with anyone – in the digital world and real life.

 8. Keep an open mind

-Life is significantly different than it was just a few months ago.
-Dating is no exception to that rule.
-Amidst this transition, it’s important to keep an open mind and go with the flow.
-This will help you navigate these inevitable changes easier than fighting to get things back to the way they were.
-Let everything unfold as it will, and you’ll have much better luck playing the dating game than you would if you’d held your regular standards and expectations.
+Life is significantly different than it was just a few months ago and dating is no exception.
+Keeping an open mind and going with the flow is essential.
+This thought process will help you navigate these inevitable changes easier than fighting to get things back to how they were.
+Let everything unfold as it will, and you’ll have much better luck playing the dating game than if you’d held your usual standards and expectations.

-You can bet your Bumble account that the main topic of conversation once all this ends will be, “So, how’d you get through the pandemic?”
+You can bet your Bumble account that the main topic of conversation once all these ends will be, “So, how’d you get through 2023?”
 With that in mind, think of this moment as your own story in progress.

 How will it turn out?
-Maybe one day you’ll be telling your kids that their parents met during the pandemic.
-Or perhaps you and a future partner will bond over horror stories of COVID-era dating.
+Maybe one day, you’ll tell your kids their parents met on an app.
+Or perhaps you and a future partner will bond over horror stories of dating in the 2020s.
 The point is, this is a moment you won’t forget.
-And when it passes, you’ll want to be proud of how you handled it.
-So whether or not you meet someone during social distancing, try to keep your head up!
-This will all make for a great story one day.
+And you’ll want to be proud of how you handled it when it passes.
+So whether or not you meet someone nowadays, keep your head up!
+All these changes will make for a great story one day.

-Will any of these new From Home-inspired changes to the dating world stick around after this pandemic?
+Will any of these new "from home"-inspired changes to the dating world stick around after this era?
 Nobody knows.
-In the meantime, you can take advantage of these dating tips and free app perks to stay connected with others from afar.
-And if you enjoy them so much, maybe you’ll continue using them to help you find your perfect match once this isolation period is over.
-Whatever comes of this quarantine, we hope that you prioritize your safety, health, and happiness now and long after the pandemic ends.
+In the meantime, you can use these dating tips and free app perks to stay connected with others from afar.
+And if you enjoy them so much, maybe you’ll continue using them to help you find your perfect match once these trends change for the best.